raspine/backpack/README.md

 Since making backups manually is extremely boring and easy to forgett, backups needs to be simple to do manually and/or automated.

-([rsync](https://rsync.samba.org/)) is our champion that perfectly aligns directories and files, however most guides I found only cover the rsync part and I wanted a more complete instruction with things like:
+[rsync](https://rsync.samba.org/) is our champion that perfectly aligns directories and files between two HDD:s, however most guides I found only cover the rsync part and I wanted a more complete instruction covering:

-* keep the installation minimal and as rugged as possible
+* system installation from scratch with typical config steps
 * long term operation such as avoid wearing out the RPi SD card
 * S.M.A.R.T monitoring of the HDD with e-mail notification
 * rsync with e-mail notification